tomarra/laptopsetup/README.md

 # laptopsetup

-While this should just be a script it's going to start as a basic list of what and how to setup a new Mac laptop
+While this started as just a text document to catalog the items that I need for a fresh laptop install is has now become an actual script!
+This was inspired by [this post](https://www.caseyliss.com/2019/10/8/brew-bundle) as I was already using Homebrew for some items.

 ## MacOS Setup